ROCm/rocprofiler-compute/docs/conceptual/vector-l1-cache.rst

    * Global/Generic: global and flat memory operations, that are used for global and generic memory access.

-   * Spill/Stack: buffer instructions which are used on the MI50, MI100, and
-     :ref:`MI200 <mixxx-note>` accelerators for register spills / stack memory.
+   * Spill/Stack: buffer instructions which are used on Instinct accelerators for register spills / stack memory.

    These concepts are described in more detail in the :ref:`memory-spaces`, while generic memory access is explored in the